top of page

 FELLOW.jpg

-" I'm thrilled to be a part of the Millennium Fellowship Class of 2024.
-This is a huge step to actualizing my dream of being a globally recognized advocate for environmental rights and climate action.
-The earth is our collective responsibility and we ought to do everything within our capacity to keep it safe for ourselves and the future generations. "
+" Being part of the Millennium Fellowship Class of 2024 is a giant step towards actualising my dream of becoming a globally recognised advocate for environmental rights and climate action.
+Our planet is our collective responsibility, and we ought to keep it sustainable for ourselves and future generations.
+I'm excited to connect with like-minded individuals. "

 Millennium Fellowship Project: Enugu 500 Tree Planting Project